tfoote/design/courses/making-a-course.md

 # {{ page.title }}

 In this course, you will learn how to makeyour own course on this site.
-Follow through these follo* wing units to lear:
+Follow through these next units to learn:

-* The general format used on this site
+* The general purpose and format of this site
-*
+* The templates used

-## 1. Bringup
+* Using markdown and uploading material